 HCC is the WA Peak Independent Health Consumer Organisation.
-There are always a large number of policies and reform agendas happening at state and local level, and this page aims to track key policies and reforms that are being worked on by HCC.
+There are usually a number of policies, consultations and reform agendas happening at state and local level, and this page aims to track key policies and reforms that are being worked on by HCC.
 This page aims to keep track of:

 - current strategies/drafts/consultations/policies HCC is responding to/are open for consumer feedback

 - current partnerships & collaborations

 - current issues we are commenting on publicly

 We have been reviewing and developing Position Statements on a range of issues.
 Please contact us with any queries as we are aware that this resource-intensive activity could always be improved.

 Current items open for response:National Stigma & Discrimination Strategy – Closes 1 February 2023

 National Dementia Action Plan Public Consultation – Closes 31 January 2023